-For context, other hospital stories this week discuss layoffs at Virtua Health System in southern New Jersey.
+For context, other hospital stories this week discuss in southern New Jersey.
 And this week, the New Jersey Hospital Association annual report called the hospital industry the “$23.4 billion economic bedrock” of the state.

 Add a third important item to paint the state-of-the-U.S. hospital-industry picture: Moody’s negative ratings outlook for non-profit hospital finances for 2018.

 So will getting bigger through merger and consolidation make the hospital business better?

 In the wake of the CVS-Aetna plan to join together, the rationale to go big seems rational.
 Scale matters when it comes to contracting with health insurance plans at the front-end of pricing and financial planning for the CFO’s office, and to managing population health by controlling more of provider elements of care from several lenses: influencing physician care; crafting inpatient hospital care; doing smarter, cheaper supply purchasing; and leaning out overhead budgets for things like marketing and general management.

 But the Wall Street Journal warned today the “serious condition” of U.S. hospitals, despite these big system mergers.